Volume 76, Issue 3

 About The Middle East Journal

-The Middle East Journal is the oldest peer-reviewed publication dedicated solely to the study of the Middle East.
-First printed in 1947, the Journal continues to present readers with original and objective research and analysis, as well as source material, on the area from Morocco to Pakistan and including Central Asia.
+The Middle East Journal is the oldest peer-reviewed publication in North America dedicated to the study of the modern Middle East.
+First printed in 1947, the Journal continues to present readers with original and objective research and analysis, as well as source material, on the area from Morocco to Pakistan.

-Each issue of The Middle East Journal includes articles written by renowned scholars, foreign policy analysts and area experts; a chronology maintained continuously since 1947, organized by subject and country; and book reviews that are among the most respected, comprehensive, and up-to-date in the field of Middle Eastern studies.
+Each issue of The Middle East Journal includes articles written by renowned scholars, foreign policy analysts, and area experts as well as book reviews that are among the most respected, comprehensive, and up-to-date in the field of Middle Eastern studies.

 Submit to MEJ